Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Katsys nodded.
 That was the best option for now.
 Though she remembered how beat up Lau had gotten last time, the people on the front lines needed her help more.
 She grabbed the bag of bombs before dashing forward, leaving Lau and a small group of warriors to hold the back line.

-Looking ahead, she scanned for the next viable cliff to perch on and shoot a portal towards.
+Looking ahead, she scanned for the next viable cliff to perch on and shot a portal towards it.
 Jumping through another portal on the ground, she was met with a bird’s-eye view of the battlefield ahead.

 Wen Zhi and Ludmila were charging through the middle, tearing through the Thunder Phoenix Clan’s warriors.
 The surrounding fighters were focused on stopping that spearhead charge that they led.
 She could see Claude with Chrys on his back, swiftly making his way down the left side, away from the others.
 Occasionally, a few warriors noticed him, but they were taken care of almost instantly.
 It was rather foolish of them to tackle him alone instead of calling for backup, but the plan advanced more smoothly since they had simply underestimated a chef ‘seemingly encumbered’ with guarding a child.